Just about every law firm wants more and better cases. This is why competition in marketing is so tough.

 If your website or information you provided shows up in the top results, you’ll be found by your prospective clients.
 If not, it will be as if you don’t exist.
-When you are thinking about how to get more leads, you need to understand where is your customers.
+When you are thinking about getting more leads, you need to understand where your customers are.
 Web marketing for lawyers is an answer.

-If all those law firm marketing services paid off and your website or Youtube channel or directory listings are easy to find, your prospects will visit your website.
+If all those law firm marketing services paid off and your website, Youtube channel, or directory listings are easy to find, your prospects will visit your website.
 But then, will they find a high-performance tool that helps them decide in your favor or a limp online brochure that underwhelms in comparison to your competitors’ websites?

 Literally, ALL your other marketing efforts will underperform or fail (and you’ll waste a lot of money) if you don’t have a website optimized to convert attention (visitors) into action (calls to your office or online inquiries, and/or people providing you with their contact info).
 If you want to convert your leads into new clients for your law firm, let’s think about your website performance.

 We’ll get more into this later.

-What is the key to getting more lawyer clients?
+What is the key to getting more legal clients?
 Is to answer clients’ questions.
 The more helpful your content is, the longer you keep them on your site.
 And the longer they spend on your site, the more relevant your site will appear to Google, and the more people Google will send to your site (there are many other factors Google considers in its algorithm, but this one is considered very important).

 Now let’s make it happen.

 More people use Google to find lawyers than any other channel.
-To attract lawyers as a lawyer, you need to work on your organic visibility.
+To attract clients as a lawyer, you need to work on your organic visibility.

 Your firm doesn’t even exist to most of your potential clients if you aren’t on page one for most relevant searches used to